spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 AWS_ROLE_ARN=ROLE-NAME-ARN AWS_WEB_IDENTITY_TOKEN_FILE=token aws s3 cp s3://oidc-federation-test-bucket/test.txt test.txt
 ```

-If successful, this command would output:
+If successful, this command would output the following and the test.txt file should copied to your current directory:

 ```console
 download: s3://oidc-federation-test-bucket/test.txt to ./test.txt